crowdin/mobile-sdk-ios/Framework tutorial/Framework tutorial.md

 ```[CrowdinSDK start];```

 #### 6. Run application.
-When you run your application, all localized strings shoul be appended with following construction:
+When you will run your application, all localized strings should be appended with following construction:
 ```[current localization][cw]```, f.e. [en][cw].

 <img src='./Screenshots/simulator1.png' width="100"/>